Smooth quotients of complex tori by finite groups (with an appendix by Stephen Griffeth): Notations and Preliminaries

 \section{Notations and Preliminaries}

-Throughout the text, we will consider pairs $(A,G)$ consisting of an abelian variety $A$ with an action of a finite group $G$.
+Throughout the text, we will consider pairs $(T,G)$ consisting of a complex torus $T$ with an action of a finite group $G$.
 We will always assume that the action is faithful.
-As stated in the introduction, if we let $T_G$ be the subgroup of $G$ consisting of translations of $A$, then it is an elementary exercise to show that $T_G$ is normal in $G$, $G/T_G$ acts on $A/T_G$, and $A/G\cong (A/T_G)/(G/T_G)$.
+As stated in the introduction, if we let $\cal T_G$ be the subgroup of $G$ consisting of translations of $T$, then it is an elementary exercise to show that $\cal T_G$ is normal in $G$, $G/\cal T_G$ acts on $T/\cal T_G$, and $T/G\cong (T/\cal T_G)/(G/\cal T_G)$.
 We thus make the following convention.

-\begin{conv} For the rest of the article, we consider pairs $(A,G)$ in which $G$ does not contain translations of the abelian variety $A$. \end{conv}
+\begin{conv} For the rest of the article, we consider pairs $(T,G)$ in which $G$ does not contain translations of the complex torus $T$. \end{conv}

+For any pair $(T,G)$, we will denote by $F$ the normal subgroup of $G$ generated by elements fixing at least a point.
+Note that $F$ is indeed normal since the conjugate of an element fixing a point also fixes a point.
+This need not imply that every element in $F$ fixes a point, but it will be the case \emph{a posteriori} in our setting.\\

-We recall the definition of a pseudoreflection in our geometric context.
+We recall the definition of complex reflection groups and pseudoreflections, both in the classic setting and in our geometric context.

+\begin{definition} Let $G$ be an abstract group acting linearly on $\C^n$.
+We say that $g\in G$ is a \textit{pseudoreflection} if it fixes a hyperplane pointwise.
+We say that $G$ is a \textit{complex reflection group} if it is generated by pseudoreflections.
+Such a group is moreover called \textit{irreducible} if this is the case for the corresponding complex representation. \end{definition}

+Shephard and Todd gave a classification of complex reflection groups in \cite{ST}.
+As it turns out, these always split as direct products of irreducible ones.
+Moreover, irreducible complex reflection groups fall into three infinite families or 34 sporadic cases.
+Here we make an indirect use of this classification, since they are both used in the results that are found in \cite{ALA} as well as in the appendix to this article.

+The main feature of complex reflection groups is that, given a linear action of a finite group $G$ on $\C^n$, the quotient variety $\C^n/G$ is smooth at the image of the origin if and only if $G$ is a complex reflection group.
+This can be generalized to arbitrary complex varieties by analyzing, for any point in the variety, the linear action of its stabilizer on its tangent space.
+This is why we need the following definition, which comes with an (innocuous) abuse of language.